 County Donegal’s motto is “Up here it’s different” and the most-northern county in Ireland is certainly the wild-child of Ireland.
-In this windblown county you’ll find numerous and amazing tourist attractions from mountains, to lakes, the Wild Atlantic Way drive, to castles and historic landmarks.
+In this windblown county, you’ll find numerous amazing tourist attractions from mountains, to lakes, the Wild Atlantic Way drive, castles, and historic landmarks.

 Slieve League is a mountain right on the coastline of Donegal.
 Measuring 601 meters (1,972 ft), Slieve Leauge has some of the highest sea cliffs in Europe and while less famous than the Cliffs of Moher, in County Clare, Slieve League's are almost three times higher.

 For information visit slieveleaguecliffs.ie.

 The interactive heritage center tells the story of Donegal, from the community who have survived from the Great Hunger right up to the present day.
 The center also helps explain the road to peace in Northern Ireland, Ireland in the ‘Celtic Tiger’ years and the most recent economic collapse.